x746e/mongo_fdw/README.md

 Installation
 ------------

-The MongoDB FDW depends on the official MongoDB C Driver version 0.8  and includes it as a git submodule.
-If you are cloning this repository for the first time, be sure to pass the --recursive option to git clone in order to initialize the driver submodule to a useable state.
+The MongoDB FDW depends on the official MongoDB C Driver version 0.94.2.

-If have checked out this project before and for some reason your submodule is not up-to-date, run git submodule update --init.

-When you type `make`, the C driver's source code also gets automatically compiled and linked.
+Please take a look at [its documentation][6] for installation instructions.

 To build on POSIX-compliant systems (like Linux and OS X), you need to ensure the `pg_config` executable is in your path when you run `make`.
 This executable